alexdls95/game-of-drones/README.md

 # Game Of Drones

 This project is my first experience with the MEAN stack.
-It has been developed with the aim of evaluating my technical skills in web development.
-I built it in exactly one week, from courses, tutorials and online documentation.
+It has been developed with the aim of putting into practice my technical skills learned in the process of research on this technology.

-The persistence of information in the database has not yet been fully implemented, so data is lost if the server is turned off.
+It is a simple game of Paper, Rock, Scissors, in which it is easy to change or add new movements.

-The project is made to be executed in a development environment and has dependencies that are already specified in its configuration file.
-These dependencies are necessary for the execution of the application.
+The persistence of the information in the database has not yet been fully implemented, so data is lost if the server is shut down.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.